 The point I’m trying to put across is at any point of time, the saving rate will never be better than inflation.
 You can put your emergency money and some liquidity in a saving account or fixed deposit but you are not doing yourself any flavour if you keep your funds for long term plans such as retirement in the same instrument.

-It is common to hear people not investing because they can take the risk.
+It is common to hear people not investing because they cannot take the risk.
 That is totally understandable as one can win or loss in investment and there is no sure win investment.
 However, by not investing, you subject yourself to inflation risk and that is a sure loss.

 What is inflation risk?
-To put it simply, let us assume the inflation rate in Singapore is 3% n the bank saving rate is 1%.
+To put it simply, let us assume the inflation rate in Singapore is 3% and the bank saving rate is 1%.
 That means our net return is -2% and for every $100 that we keep in the bank will be worth $98 at the end of the year.
-You can imagine how much the $100 will be worth after 10 or 20 years.
+You can imagine how much your $100 will be worth after 10 or 20 years.
 The depreciation to the spending power of your money due to inflation is inflation risk.